+7.4.13.7.
 Safety Observation

-- The purpose of the safety observation is to reduce at-risk behaviours through the observation, feedback, coaching, and cooperative problem solving. - The company People Leader may request Contractor participation in a safety observation section. - The Safety Observation Process is a simple process in which: - o one Worker observes the behaviours of another Worker performing a work task - the observer provides feedback and coaching on ways to reduce at-risk behaviours and reinforce safe behaviours
+The purpose of the safety observation is to reduce at-risk behaviours through the observation, feedback, coaching, and cooperative problem solving.

-Post work / End of Shift Documentation
+The Company People Leader may request Contractor participation in a safety observation section.

+The Safety Observation Process is a simple process in which:

+one Worker observes the behaviors of another Worker performing a work task

+- the observer provides feedback and coaching on ways to reduce at-risk behaviors and reinforce safe behaviors - Post Work/End of Shift Documentation

-- As per the Asset Area procedure, Contractors must return SWPs for sign off, along with completed or revised JHAs, FLHAs (or equivalent) as applicable for archiving purposes. - Attendance records for tailgate meetings also need to be retained.
+As per the Asset Area procedure, Contractors must return SWPs for sign off, along with completed or revised JHAs, FLHAs (or equivalent) as applicable for archiving purposes.

+Attendance records for tailgate meetings also need to be retained.